How to Set Healthy Boundaries With an Addicted Loved One

 Safeguarding Privacy and Managing Sensitive Data

-Protecting family privacy while building accountability systems requires careful consideration of what information to document, who has access to tracking data, and how to balance transparency with confidentiality concerns:
+Protecting family privacy while building accountability systems requires careful consideration of what information to document, who has access to tracking data, and how to balance transparency with confidentiality concerns.
+Families must establish clear protocols about which boundary-related information gets recorded, where sensitive data is stored, and who can access progress tracking materials.
+This approach works when families recognize that effective accountability requires some documentation while protecting their loved one's dignity and personal information.

 Leveraging Professional Support Effectively